 Storing, Freezing, and Reheating Texas Chili

-- Storing Chili: In the fridge, Texas Chili will stay good for up to 3-4 days in an airtight container.
-Also, allow the chili to cool completely to room temperature before you store it in the fridge.
+- Refrigerator: Store in an airtight container for up to 4 days.
+Flavor improves by day 2.
+Allow the chili to cool completely to room temperature before you store it in the fridge.

 Top Tip